Wedding Photography FAQ

 Plus, if you have me for at least 4-hours at the reception, I give you a day-of wedding photos sneak peak AT YOUR RECEPTION on a large computer monitor!
 How cool is that!

-You can add an engagement session to any wedding package for $100.
-You receive the session and the retouched, high-resolution digital image files that you are free to print.
+You can add an optional engagement session to any wedding package for $250.

 Benefits of an engagement portrait session: